hiperfifo/Folder2Form/README.md

  FORM:
   - Questions are scale type from 1 to 10, "I like it nothing", "I like it the most"
   - Questions are separated by pagebreak to load one picture each time
-  - Form is quiz type, one awnser per user, user can edit and shows progess
+  - Form is quiz type, one awnser per user, user can edit and shows progress bar
-  - You can change Form properties and configuration later
+  - You can change questions properties and form configuration later

  @author hiperfifo@gmail.com 20200504